 Often called the “Forbidden Chapter,” Isaiah 53 is a significant source of controversy.
 Not just between Judaism and Christianity, but even within Judaism itself.
 Up until Christ came, the Jewish sages and rabbis roundly agreed that Isaiah 53 was a prophecy about the Messiah.
-But once Jesus’ gospel started to spread, it began to cause problems within Judaism because of its overt resemblance to the life and work of Yeshua (Jesus) as the Messiah.
+But once the Christian Gospel started to spread, this chapter in Isaiah began to cause problems within Judaism because of its overt resemblance to the life and work of Yeshua (Jesus) as the Messiah.
 According to Eitan Bar, a native Jewish-Israeli scholar:

 The 17th-century Jewish historian, Raphael Levi, admitted that long ago the rabbis used to read Isaiah 53 in synagogues, but after the chapter caused “arguments and great confusion” the rabbis decided that the simplest thing would be to just take that prophecy out of the Haftarah1 readings in synagogues.
 That’s why today when we read Isaiah 52, we stop in the middle of the chapter, and the week after, we jump straight to Isaiah 54.2—Eitan Bar

 It’s no wonder that when dialoguing with my Jewish friends, the 53rd chapter of Isaiah is a common topic.
-In a recent chat with an American friend who converted from Christianity to Judaism, he shared a meme with me that he felt summed up the Jewish position on that chapter:
+In a recent chat with one friend who converted from Christianity to Judaism, he shared a meme with me that he felt summed up the Jewish position on Isaiah chapter 53:

 He then listed 12 reasons that Isaiah 53 could not be referring to Jesus.
 He did not mention the original source, but the arguments seem to have come from Hugh Fogelman’s book Christianity Uncovered: Viewed Through Open Eyes.
 I read through the list and felt I had to weigh in.
 I’m not sure where the claims originated, but I wanted to correct the record about them.
 Not only to defend the Christian position on Isaiah 53 but also as a favor to my Jewish friends who want to strengthen their position and not rely on weak arguments.